 When buying life insurance, you may be asked whether you’d like to add on various riders.
 Riders enhance the policy’s benefits and there are a number you can choose from, including an accelerated death benefit.
 Adding on this benefit may be something you’re interested in if you’re concerned about being unable to meet medical expenses for end-of-life care in a terminal illness situation.
 If you’re thinking of buying life insurance to provide some financial peace of mind for your loved ones, it’s important to consider how an accelerated death benefit may fit into your plans.
-You may also want to enlist the help of an expert financial advisor to see if an accelerated death benefit fits into your entire financial strategy.
+You may also want to enlist the help of a financial advisor to learn about accelerated death benefits.

 What Is an Accelerated Death Benefit?